condense9/hark-lang/guide/src/use_cases.md

-# Cases for Teal
+# Cases for Hark

 ## Data pipelines (workflows)

-Teal was originally created for building serverless data pipelines, and this is its primary use-case.
+Hark was originally created for building serverless data pipelines, and this is its primary use-case.

 Here's an example of a task which